jgilbert42/CarND-Traffic-Sign-Classifier-Project/writeup.md

 following cell blocks train and test the models.
 To train the models, I used an Adam Optimizer.

-The LeNet training used a batch size of 128 for 150 epochs with a learning rate of 0.001 for an approximately 95% validation accuracy and 93% test accuracy.
+The LeNet training used a batch size of 128 for 150 epochs with a learning rate of 0.001 for an approximately 94% validation accuracy and 93% test accuracy.

-The NewNet training used a batch size of 64 for 500 epochs with a learning rate of 0.0001 for an approximately 9?% validation accuracy and 9?% test accuracy.
+The NewNet training used a batch size of 32 for 500 epochs with a learning rate of 0.001 for an approximately 97.5% validation accuracy and 95.1% test accuracy.

+The model checks validation accuracy each epoch iteration and saves the model if it's a higher accuracy.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the ninth cell of the jupyter notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 100%
-* validation set accuracy of ?
+* validation set accuracy of 97.5%
-* test set accuracy of ?
+* test set accuracy of 95.1%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?